Zakaria-Latif/pfs_server/README.md

 }
 ```

-### To retrieve a single player with Created Matchs and Groups, you can use the following GraphQL query:
+### To retrieve a single player with Created Matchs and Groups, you can use the following GraphQL query

 ```
 query getPlayerCreatedMatchsGroups{